Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 How IRM works in Office 2016

 Office users apply permissions to messages or documents by using options in the File menu; for example, by using the Restrict Access option, under Info, Protect Document.
 The protection options that are available are based on Rights Policy Templates that you can customize for your organization.
 Rights Policy Templates are groups of IRM rights that you package together in a predefined policy that users can apply to their documents.
 Office 2016 also provides a predefined Do Not Forward option which grants specific rights to the recipients of an email.
-To learn more about Rights Policy Templates, see Configuring Custom Templates for Azure Rights Management.
+To learn more about Rights Policy Templates, see Configuring and managing templates for Azure Information Protection.

 In addition to using the options from the File menu, users can select Share Protected from the Office ribbon when you install the Rights Management sharing application for Windows.
 This application also enables additional functionality, such as the ability to track consumption of shared documents.
 For more information, see Rights Management Sharing Application for Windows.